-Wiring and Ele Wiring and Electrical Outlets Date landlord knew about violation Cl neck if violation exists Sanitary Code Section at 105 CMR Wiring must not pass under rugs or other floor coverings, or through doorways.
+Wiring and Electrical Outlets Date landlord knew about violation Cł neck if violation exists Sanitary Code Section at 105 CMR Wiring must not pass under rugs or other floor coverings, or through doorways.
 410.320(A)(2) & (3) Temporary wiring may not be used.
 But you can use extension cords for portable appliances or fixtures which have the right ratings for the particular appliance or fixture.
 410.320(A)(1) & (4) It is the landlord's responsibility to install and maintain electrical outlets in operable condition.
-410.235(A)(12) In a kitchen, a landlord must provide 2 electrical wall outlets in addition to outlets for a refrigerator and an oven.
-410.300(B) In every room other than the kitchen and bathroom, your landlord must provide 2 separate electrical wall outlets on different walls, or 1 electric light fixture and 1 wall outlet.
-410.300(A)

-Lighting Date landlord knew about violation Cl neck if violation exists Sanitary Code Section at 105 CMR Each room must have transparent or translucent glass that admits light from the outdoors.
+410.235(A)(12) In a kitchen, a landlord must provide 2 electrical wall outlets in addition to an outlet for a refrigerator with a freezer and outlet for conventional cooktop and oven.
+410.300(B) In every "habitable room" other than the kitchen and bathroom, your landlord must provide 2 separate electrical wall outlets on different walls, or 1 electric light fixture and 1 wall outlet.
+A "habitable room" includes bedrooms and living rooms, but not hallways, closets, storage spaces or laundry rooms.
+410.300(A) Lighting Date landlord knew about violation Cł neck if violation exists Sanitary Code Section at 105 CMR Each "habitable room" must have transparent or translucent glass that admits light from the outdoors.
 The glass must be equal in area to at least 8% of the floor area of that room.
-This does not apply to a bathroom of any size or a kitchen smaller than 70 square feet.
+This does not apply to a bathroom of any size or kitchen smaller than 70 square feet.
+A "habitable room" includes bedrooms and living rooms, but not hallways, closets, or laundry rooms.
 410.430(A) In a kitchen, a landlord must provide 1 electrical light fixture.
-410.300(B) In a "habitable room" that is not a kitchen, the landlord must provide 1 electric light fixture.
-410.300(A) In a bathroom, a landlord must provide 1 electrical light fixture.
-410.300(C)
+410.300(B) In a bathroom, a landlord must provide 1 electrical light fixture.
+410.300(C) In a "habitable room" that is not a kitchen or bathroom, the landlord must provide 1 electric light fixture.
+410.300(A)

-~ . es, your landlord must provide electric light fixtures and hat allow safe and reasonable use, if light from the area
+switches or sensors es, your landlord must provide electric light fixtures and that allow safe and reasonable use, if light from the area 410.200/DV(4)

-next to it is not enough gh: 410.300(D)(1)
+next to it is not enou - 410.300(D)(1)

 Laundry room. (a)

 Pantry (b)

 Hallways, stairways, foyer (c), (d) & (e)

 Closet and storage places (f) & (g)

 Cellar (h)

-Your landlord must pr rovide electrical light fixtures and switches or sensors in: 410.300(D)(2)
+Your landlord must p rovide electrical light fixtures and switches or sensors in: 410.300(D)(2)

 Porch (a)

 Deck (b)

 Passageway and outside stairways (c) & (d)

 Fire escapes (e)

-re than one unit or in a rooming house, your landlord lighting that is on a sensor, timer, or on 24 hours a day in n spaces: 410.300(D)(3)
+• ore than one unit or in a rooming house, your landlord I lighting that is on a sensor, timer, or on 24 hours a day in on spaces: 410.300(D)(3)

 Foyers (a)

 Hallways and stairways (b) & (c)

 Porches and decks (d) & (e)

 Passageways and exterior stairs (f) & (g)

 Fire escape (h)

 In residences with 2 or 3 units, if the occupant of a unit is responsible for paying electrical service, a written rental agreement can state the occupant is responsible for paying the lights in the common areas directly outside their unit that are wired to their unit.
+Tenants are only responsible for paying for common electricity if the rental agreement explicitly states so.
 Any requirement to pay for lights in common areas can only begin upon the beginning of a new tenancy.
 410.300(F)

 Buildings with 10 or more units must have back-up emergency lighting and exit signs.
 G.L. c.
 143, §21D 410.310

 Landlords must provide light bulbs in all required light fixtures in common areas.
 410.300(E)